lebgoodyear/CMEECourseWork/C(Week10)/C_Week_Notes.md

 An array in c is not very flexible.
 You always need to specify the size and you cannot add data (you need a new array for this).
 We can use a variable to deterine the size of the data thta we need.

-A size_t data type is a unsignde long integer really.
+A size_t data type is a unsigned long integer really.

 Malloc doesn't clear the memory before it allocates it but calloc does.